The Long Eaton School: Academy status

 The school consulted on conversion to Academy status as an Outstanding school, under the provisions of the Academies Act 2010, in the autumn of 2010.
 Although the process was made more complex by the school's PFI arrangements, conversion took place in April 2011.
 The Academy does not have a sponsor, and has retained the name The Long Eaton School.

 In 2016 the school was approved as an Academy sponsor, and created a multi-Academy Trust operating under the name The Northworthy Trust.
 In 2021, the school, along with the other schools in The Northworthy Trust, were transferred to Archway Learning Trust.

 Observatory

-Building on its specialism in Science, the school has developed expertise in Astronomy, and now offers the subject at a GCSE as well as through evening community and "family learning" events.
+Building on its specialism in science, the school has developed expertise in astronomy, and used to offer the subject at GCSE level as well as through evening community and "family learning" events, which no longer take place following the COVID-19 pandemic.
 It is part of two national programmes – Leading Space Education and Astroschools.
-In July 2011 work began on building The Malcolm Parry Observatory, a project funded partly by The Wolfson Foundation, which was opened in 2012.
+In July 2011 work began on building The Malcolm Parry Observatory, a project funded partly by the Wolfson Foundation, which was opened in 2012.